The Funtastic World of Hanna-Barbera (ride): Production

-The character animation was by Sullivan Bluth Animation (Ireland) Limited and directed by David J. Steinberg, who replaced Kurtz & Friends and director Bob Kurtz who were the original vendors.
+The character animation was by Sullivan Bluth Studios and directed by David J. Steinberg, who replaced Kurtz & Friends and director Bob Kurtz who were the original vendors.
 Universal wanted the ride film to have a classical animation look, with full feature-quality using the Hanna-Barbera characters.
 Kurtz & Friends had already been hired by Hanna-Barbera to contribute sequences for Jetsons: The Movie.
 Midway through production Bob Kurtz and his company resigned from the project citing creative differences, so Universal contacted Bluth's company, whom worked with Universal in the past, to do animation for the ride.

 Some of the animators went to the Burbank facility with several other freelance animators while Bluth's team in Dublin went on with Rock-a-Doodle and A Troll in Central Park, the current projects at Bluth's company at the time.
 The director, Mario Kamberg, and art director, Allen Battino, were also the principal creative forces behind its replacement ride Jimmy Neutron's Nicktoon Blast.
 Rhythm & Hues created the CG Jetsons sequence for the ride film. deGraf/Wahrman created the CG Flintstones and Scooby-Doo portion of the film.

 Unlike most traditional simulator rides (such as Star Tours or Body Wars) the entire ride takes place inside an auditorium, with the audience in chairs that move.
 Non-moving chairs were also available for those who only wanted to watch the film.
 The ride vehicles for Universal Studios Florida were created by Ride Trade.
 The vehicles had 4 degrees of freedom and had 8 seats, the motion was programmed by Trey Stokes and Dave Philipsen, with software designed by Dave Philipsen.
 Yogi and Boo Boo's Hanna-Barbera rocket which guests would ride in was previously featured on Yogi's Treasure Hunt and Joe Barbera and Bill Hanna's computer from the pre-show would later make an appearance on Wake, Rattle, and Roll.